AdobeDocs/deliverability-learn.en/help/additional-resources/general-resources.md

 ---
 title: Additional resources
-description:  This section lists a number of additional resources on deliverability, including general resources and specific resources per product.
+description:  This section lists a number of additional resources on deliverability.
 feature: Deliverability
 kt:
 thumbnail: